xipki/xipki/README.md

   - Embedded client to send OCSP request

 - Key Tool (for both PKCS#12 and PKCS#11 tokens)
-  - Generation of keypairs and self-signed certificates of RSA, EC and DSA to token
+  - Generation of keypairs and self-signed certificates of RSA, EC and DSA in token
   - Deletation of keypairs and certificates from token
   - Update of certificates in token
   - Generation of PKCS#10 request
-  - Export certificate from token
+  - Export of certificate from token

 - For both CA and OCSP Responder
   - Support of PKCS#12 and JKS keystore